NURSE CARING for aged care bedbound client

 Riddhi, from Blacktown, a client of SydWest, was among the attendees.
 She said she was finishing her certificate III course soon and wanted to get a head start on getting a job.
 She said it was valuable to see employers in the one place and see where the opportunities are.

-A representative from Leaders Care said they were always looking for Home Care workers, so it was a great opportunity to connect with jobseekers and “with other organisations who might have referrals”.
 If you’re interested in a career in Home Care, there are more events in the coming weeks in Mt Druitt, St Marys, Parramatta and Blacktown.
 Find out more at the SydWest Multicultural Services website

 Care Connect stand